mbbx6spp/funalgebra/README.md

 ## Recap: FP 101

-First let's look at some common ideas in functional programming that you have probably seen in FP 101-style tutorials.
-Open GHCi up now and follow
+First let's look at some common ideas in functional programming that you may have seen in FP 101-style tutorials.
+Open GHCi up now and follow along:
-along:

 ```ghci